3D Rendering vs Photography

 3D rendering vs photography is about when to use which, timing, and efficiency.
 Here’s how developers decide when to use each across a project’s lifecycle.

-3D rendering vs photography is not about picking something universally better than the other.
-In the simplest case, the answer is plain and simple:
+3D rendering vs photography is not about choosing something universally better than the other.

-• If the space exists, then use photographs
+• If the space exists, use photography

-• If it doesn't, then opt for 3D rendering
+• If it doesn’t, use 3D rendering

 When Photography Works